Relative Simulator banner

 hello all, turns out that whole grid structure i made is a bit useless and makes everything more complicated so i just got rid of it and started drawing lines. is this what they wanted? this is what they have done.

-the ship itself is me drawing two triangles, so the idea that it is one inclusive entity is a lie, just a trick of the cameras, edited in post, if you will. i’m almost certain the problem with the rendering is to do with converting between world coordinates and screen coordinates, but i just can’t prove it. because i don’t know how world coordinates work. i’ve been putting off learning the camera2D function for a while, which is partly responsible for the lack of progress, but im going to have to do it eventually so it may as well be now (or maybe in an hour or two, although at that point i might as well call it tomorrow, or the day after).
+the ship itself is me drawing two triangles, so the idea that it is one comprehensive entity is a lie, in case you thought that, just a trick of the cameras, edited in post, if you will. i’m almost certain the problem with the rendering is to do with converting between world coordinates and screen coordinates, but i just can’t prove it. because i don’t know how world coordinates work. i’ve been putting off learning the camera2D function for a while, which is partly responsible for the lack of progress, but im going to have to do it eventually so it may as well be now (or maybe in an hour or two, although at that point we may as well call it tomorrow, or the day after).

 Attachment